omesner/UMSTATS504/survival/survival.md

 - What does race affecting recidivism mean?
-  - No: Someones race affects their behavior
+  - Incorrect: Someones race affects their behavior
-  - Yes: The effect of race living in a racially biased society
+  - Correct: The effect of race living in a racially biased society

-- Question: how could this happen theoretically?

 - How could we quantify bias in this case?
 Are race and COMPAS still associated after taking recidivism into account?

-- It is tempting to use `decile_score ~ is_recid + race` to quantify the association between COMPAS and race while controlling for recidivism.
+- It is tempting to use `decile_score ~ is_recid + race`
+  - This regression could answer the following: Is race helpful for predicting COMPAS score while controlling for recidivism?
+  - If race were significant, that would indicate that race contributes to COMPAS beyond recidivism itself, so COMPAS would be racially biased
+  - But, this is not a valid model because `decile_score` is collected before `is_recid`

 ## Causation and Collider Bias